 Once you taste the flavors of this caper sauce you will love the unique taste that the capers bring to the bright and delicious salmon recipe.

-If you are making this dish as a family dinner and your kids do not like capers, you can leave them out and simply turn this into a plain lemon sauce.
+If you are making this dish as a family dinner and your kids do not like capers, you can leave them out and turn them into a plain lemon sauce.

-To brighten up the lemon flavor, you can also add a pinch of grated lemon zest to the sauce.
+To brighten the lemon flavor, add a pinch of grated lemon zest to the sauce.

 Tips For Butter Quality